timh1975/SoftwareEngineeringPortfolio/week10.md

-For this week's portfolio, I will focus on code review, managing conflict errors and merging feature branches into the development branch.
+For this week's portfolio, I will focus on code review from pull requests, managing conflict errors and merging feature branches into the development branch.

+## Checking on Pull Requests ##

 ## Code Review ##